-This article explores the relationship between empathy and assertiveness, showing how they can combine effectively to offer a route to more consistent success in project management.
+This article explores the relationship between empathy and assertiveness, showing how they can combine effectively to offer a route to more consistent success in project and change management.

-People are at the centre of the quest to ‘get things done’, and this has led to an increased focus on people skills; but take this a step further and it becomes obvious that people cannot be separated from their emotions, so the ability to be aware of aware of and understand emotions is firmly at the heart of successful project management.
+People are at the centre of the quest to ‘get things done’, and this has led to an increased focus on people skills; but take this a step further and it becomes obvious that people cannot be separated from their emotions, so the ability to be aware of and understand emotions is firmly at the heart of successful project and change management.

 Successful project managers need to develop people skills to understand both their own emotions and those of others.
 Empathy, or ‘the ability to understand and share the feelings of another’, is needed to achieve all of these things, but to what degree is assertiveness needed?
 Is it possible to drive through organisational objectives while focusing on the feelings of individuals?